landing-ai/vision-agent-mcp/README.md

 }
 ```

-1. Open your MCP-aware client.
+4. Open your MCP-aware client.
-2. Download *street.png* (from the assets folder in this directory, or you can choose any test image).
+5. Download *street.png* (from the assets folder in this directory, or you can choose any test image).
-3. Paste the prompt below (or any prompt):
+6. Paste the prompt below (or any prompt):

 ```
-Detect all traffic lights in /Users/cmaloney111/Documents/Landing/mcp/vision-agent-mcp/assets/street.png using text-to-object-detection
+Detect all traffic lights in /path/to/mcp/vision-agent-mcp/assets/street.png
 ```

 If your client supports inline resources, you’ll see bounding-box overlays; otherwise, the PNG is saved to your output directory, and the chat shows its path.